Shun iPhone, other luxuries to tackle rising CAD, support rupee: PM advisor

 -

-India must restrict imports of luxury goods to tackle a widening current-account deficit and support the rupee, instead of resorting to raising interest rates, according to an adviser to Prime Minister Narendra Modi.
+India must restrict imports of luxury goods to tackle a widening current-account deficit and support the rupee, instead of resorting to raising interest rates, according to an advisor to Prime Minister Narendra Modi.

 “We need to actively send signals to disincentivize or discourage increase in consumption of what I describe as explicit luxuries,” Rathin Roy, a member of Prime Minister’s Economic Advisory Council, said in an interview.
 Imports of mobile phones such as iPhones or spending on services such as higher education overseas has gone up, he said.